Skip to main

 -o "../gdrive/Video/%(title)s - %(channel)s - %(id)s.%(ext)s" \

-According to the docs, the path must be relative; otherwise, the -P option won't work.
-Weird?
-Welp, anyways: It will yeet the downloaded video into a Video/ folder of my Google Drive, and give it a descriptive name. %(title)s will be replaced with the video's title, %(channel)s with the name of the channel, %(id)s is the ID of the video, and %(ext)s the file extension.
+This will move the downloaded video into a Video/ folder on my Google Drive, and give it a descriptive name. %(title)s will be replaced with the video’s title, %(channel)s with the name of the channel, %(id)s is the ID of the video, and %(ext)s the file extension.

-Finally, --restrict-filenames will remove any special characters in the video's name and replace them with underscores.
+This will remove any special characters in the video’s name and replace them with underscores.

-We want to execute the above command again and again, but not download the videos again and again.
+We want to execute the above command regularly to download new videos.
+But we don’t want to download the same videos again and again.
 We only need to download them once.
-And of course youtube-dl (and its cool cousin yt-dlp) has a built-in solution for that: the "Download Archive".
-This little file stores the IDs of all the videos you've already downloaded.
-All you need to do is add this option to your command:
+And of course youtube-dl (and its cool cousin yt-dlp) has a built-in solution for that: the “Download Archive”.

 --download-archive "~/Videos/downloads_downloaded.txt"